Rainyan/action-sp-cvar-docs/README.md

 ```

 #### Results:
-The action will update the README file:
+The action will update the `README.md` file:
 ```md
 # Test
 Lorem ipsum.